In order to arrive at a conclusion, one must understand the relationship between an entrepreneur and the Enterprise.

 An enterprise is not only supposed to fulfil the personal aspirations or ideas of the entrepreneur, but also the aspirations of the people that he leads or the group he calls his own.
 When a business suffers, then the personal aspirations of every person involved in the organisation also suffer.

-Even though the suffering or failure is not just of the entrepreneur but for the entire organisation, a good entrepreneur always takes the responsibility of the failure and works towards avoiding the road blocks in the future.
+Even though the suffering or failure is not just of the entrepreneur but for the entire organisation, a good leader always takes the responsibility of the failure and works towards avoiding the road blocks in the future.

 As every problem has a solution, similarly business concerns can be resolved by an entrepreneur.
 How to analyse concerns and work towards solutions is the real challenge at hand for an entrepreneur.
 Skills like problem solving, decision making, innovation and people handling become the most important to succeed.